 The results of research presented at the American Stroke Association’s International Stroke Conference 2015 suggested that stroke patients suffering from a deficiency of vitamin D stood a higher chance of severe strokes, poor health, and recovery after the stroke.

 The research studied 96 stroke patients.
-It was found that large areas of dead tissue resulting from obstruction of blood supply were twice as much in patients who had low vitamin D levels as compared to those with normal vitamin D levels.
-It was also found that for each 10 mL reduction in recommended vitamin D levels, the chances for healthy recovery within three months after the stroke reduced by almost half.
+It found that large areas of dead tissue resulting from obstruction of blood supply were twice as common in patients who had low vitamin D levels as in those with normal vitamin D levels.
+It also found that for each 10 mL reduction in recommended vitamin D levels, the chances for healthy recovery within three months after the stroke reduced by almost half.

 Image Courtesy: Shutterstock